AdrianFreemantle/the-trench/docs/PLAN.md

 ---

 ### 7.6 ACR hardening

 - Disable the ACR admin user.
 - Ensure only Entra / workload identities (including CI via federated credentials) and RBAC roles (such as `AcrPull` / `AcrPush`) are used for registry access.
 - Optionally tighten ACR network rules for non-lab environments (for example, restricting access to specific egress paths or private endpoints if introduced later).

----

-### 7.7 Terraform remote backend migration

-- The storage account was created in Phase 2.5.3; now migrate to use it.
-- Update `backend.tf` to use the `azurerm` backend, pointing at that storage account/container.
-- Update CI workflows (7.5) to initialize and use the remote backend.
-- Decommission the local backend file used in Phase 1 once the remote backend is live and validated.

----

-### 7.8 Terraform structure refactor (modules + env overlays)

-- Refactor Terraform configuration so that:
-  - Shared infrastructure lives in reusable modules (for example, `infra/terraform/modules/core`).
-  - Each environment (`dev`, and later `prod`) has a thin `env/<env>/` layer that wires variables and backends.
-- Keep behavior identical; the goal is a cleaner structure for future environments, not new features.

 Checkpoint:
 - A single commit to main triggers: